 When and how you choose to engage in sex is up to you.
 The important thing is that you take steps to protect yourself and are honest with every new partner.
 Be wary — it’s a red flag if a partner, or potential partner, tries to shame you for your previous experience.

 Look closely — you don’t have to search hard to find the nearest waxing or laser hair removal salon.
 Someone sent a memo somewhere that people are supposed to be nearly hairless.
-Whether it’s underarms, legs, or chest, there’s an expectation you should be silky smooth.
+You are expected to be silky smooth, whether underarms, legs, or chest.
 Thoughts on how long this trend will last are getting fuzzy.

 You can see it everywhere you go.
 More and more people are ditching the razor and opting for a more natural (hairy) appearance.
 Like tattoos, a man’s full beard or a woman’s unshaven legs no longer draw lingering stares.
 So, rather than being embarrassed by stray hair, embrace them all!